ArctosDB/documentation-wiki/_documentation/publications.markdown

 the service work, and saving.
 Please leave a remark as suggested (the semi-standardized format facilitates search) if you are unable to locate a DOI for a publication.

+## Edit this Documentation

+If you see something that needs to be edited in this document, you can create an issue using the link under the search widget at the top left side of this page, or you can edit directly <a href="https://github.com/ArctosDB/documentation-wiki/edit/gh-pages/_documentation/publications.markdown" target="_blank">here</a>.